rehandalal/therapist-basic-linter/README.md

 # therapist-basic-linter

-A plugin for Therapist to handle basic linting operations
+A collection of plugins for Therapist to handle basic linting operations.